 * available in most countries

-The only other company I would recommend is: Oshadhi.
-They also provide high quality essential oils, though in my expeirence they aren’t nearly as transparent and inviting publicly about their farming/acquisition practices, and I don’t see any philanthropy.
-I do occasionally purchase through them for oils Young Living doesn’t offer.
-The price point for both companies are very similar.
+The only other company I would recommend is Oshadhi.
+They also provide high-quality essential oils, though in my experience they aren't nearly as transparent and inviting publicly about their farming/acquisition practices, and I don't see any philanthropy.
+I do occasionally purchase through them for oils Young Living doesn't offer.
+The price point for both companies is very similar.